Selling A House With Unpermitted Work In Washington

 However, this option may result in a lower sale price and could attract fewer buyers.
 Many buyers might be wary of purchasing a property with potential legal and safety issues.

 One thing to keep in mind when selling as-is is to properly disclose all unpermitted work to potential buyers.
 Transparency is crucial to avoid legal complications down the road.
-Fortunatly, companies that buy houses in Seattle can skip all the red tape.
+Fortunately, companies that buy houses in Seattle can skip all the red tape.

 Obtaining Retroactive Permits